When is Supermarket Sweep on TV? Who’s hosting? What’s different about the new series?

 Clark-Neal added the show’s infamous neon jumpers will be making a comeback, much to his delight.

-The reboot also has a more poignant feature, with the new supermarket set featuring a tribute to Winton.
+The new supermarket set will feature a tribute to Winton who died in April 2018.

 “We’re definitely going to have a nod to Dale,” Clark-Neal told RadioTimes.com.
 “That was one of the big things when I agreed to do the job was that I wanted to have a nod to Dale, somewhere in the supermarket which we’ve managed.